goloop/log/README.md

     	// Default - 1.
 If the code is <= 0, the forced exit will not occur.
     	FatalStatusCode int

-    	// SpaceBetweenCells is string that is set between elements
-    	// of information blocks in the logging prefix.
+    	// Prefix is prefix config of the log-message.
-    	SpaceBetweenCells string
+    	Prefix *PrefixConfig
     }